 Mulegé is a small village and very walk-able.
 Meander through the arches.
 Sit at a bench in one of the parks.
 Take a long stroll out to the lighthouse.
 Visit the museum at the former prison.
 You can’t escape the charms of our town.

-Step back into time (7,500 years), hire a local guide (see below for a recommended guide), and visit one of the cave paintings sites just outside of town.
+Step back into time (7,500 years), hire a local guide , and visit one of the cave paintings sites just outside of town.

 The new Baja Atlas is packed with detailed maps and info.
 The website and app iOverlander is a great resource for camping spots and more.
-There are also two Facebook Groups for Mulege – Mulege Newsfeed and MULEGE NEWS.
+There are also three Facebook Groups for Mulege – Our own Hey Mulege, Mulege Newsfeed and MULEGE NEWS.
 For Mexican auto and RV insurance, we use and recommend Baja Bound.